-Section 3.19 No Liability for Certain Act
+Section 3.19 Director Liability

+Each Director is required, individually and collectively, to act in good faith, with reasonable and prudent care, and in the best interest of the IETF IPMC.
+If Directors act in good faith and in a manner that is reasonably in line with the best interests of the IETF IPMC, as determined by a reasonably prudent person in similar circumstances, then such Directors shall be immune from liability arising from official acts on behalf of the Corporation.

-No Trustee shall be responsible or liable for the acts or omissions of a custodian, agent, depositary, or counsel selected with reasonable care.
+No Director shall be responsible or liable for the acts or omissions of a custodian, agent, depositary, or counsel selected with reasonable care.

+Directors who fail to comply with this section of the Bylaws may be personally liable to the IETF IPMC for any improper acts and as otherwise described in these Bylaws.

+Section 3.20 Board Committees.

+The Board may create committees to delegate certain powers to act on behalf of the Board, provided the Board passes a resolution indicating such creation or delegation.
+The creation or appointment of a Board Committee does not relieve the Board or individual Directors from their standard of care described in Section 3.19 of these Bylaws.

 ARTICLE IV.

 ASSETS

-Section 4.1 Use of Assets
+Section 4.1 [Intentionally Omitted]

-The Assets shall be used for the benefit of the IETF as a whole and not any individuals who may participate in IETF activities or either of the Settlors.
-In the event that the IETF ceases to, or plans to cease to, develop technical standards for the Internet, then upon and only upon the express written consent of the IESG, or the IESG’s successor as the leadership of the IETF, the IETF’s successor with respect to the development of technical standards for the Internet shall become the successor Beneficiary under this Corporation; provided that neither of the Settlors nor any affiliate of either Settlor shall become such successor organization or successor Beneficiary, and provided, further, that if either the IESG or its successor does not consent to the IETF’s successor becoming the Beneficiary hereunder, or if neither the IESG nor its successor are then existing, the successor Beneficiary shall be jointly designated by the Settlors.

 Section 4.2 Contributions or Licenses of Additional IPR; Other Contributions

-The IETF Trust will encourage others who may hold rights and interests in intellectual property, domain names or other property relevant to the IETF to similarly transfer all of their respective right, title and interest therein to the IETF Trust including by licensing to the IETF Trust (preferably on a perpetual, irrevocable, worldwide, royalty-free basis), with the right to sublicense, rights to practice their inventions and patents, which the IETF Trust may use and license to third parties in accordance with Section 5.4 below; provided, however, that no contribution, transfer, or license of such rights or interests shall be deemed accepted as part of the Assets unless the Board of Directors have affirmatively, in writing, accepted the applicable right or interest.
+The IETF IPMC will encourage others who may hold rights and interests in intellectual property, domain names or other property relevant to the IETF to similarly transfer all of their respective right, title and interest therein to the IETF IPMC including by licensing to the IETF IPMC (preferably on a perpetual, irrevocable, worldwide, royalty-free basis), with the right to sublicense, rights to practice their inventions and patents, which the IETF IPMC may use and license to third parties in accordance with Section 4.4 below; provided, however, that no contribution, transfer, or license of such rights or interests shall be deemed accepted as part of the Assets unless the Board of Directors have affirmatively, in writing, accepted the applicable right or interest.

-Any Person may contribute additional funds as well as property to the Trust; provided, however, that acceptance of any contributions to the IETF Trust shall be subject to the approval of the Board of Directors.
+Any Person may contribute additional funds as well as property to the Trust; provided, however, that acceptance of any contributions to the IETF IPMC shall be subject to the approval of the Board of Directors.
 Any solicitation of funds shall be done in accordance with applicable legal requirements, including requirements related to registration or fundraising (to the extent applicable).

 Section 4.3 Maintenance of the Assets

-The IETF Trust shall take reasonable steps to maintain the value, validity and enforceability of the Assets that are subject to registration, including by filing affidavits of continued use and applying for all renewals to the extent permitted by applicable law.
+The IETF IPMC shall take reasonable steps to maintain the value, validity and enforceability of the Assets that are subject to registration, including by filing affidavits of continued use and applying for all renewals to the extent permitted by applicable law.

-Except as otherwise expressly permitted hereunder, the Board of Directors shall not, and shall not have the right or power to, (i) exchange, distribute, assign, sell, transfer, renounce, or convey, the Assets, (ii) terminate the registration of an Assets, or (iii) enter into a license for, grant an option on, or encumber the Assets that is not in compliance with the provisions of Section 5.4, except that in the case of clauses (i) and (ii), the Board of Directors may, after due consultation with the Beneficiary, dispose of, assign, sell, transfer, renounce, convey or terminate Assets that are of no current or foreseeable future value to the Beneficiary and which require the expenditure of funds to retain.
-This exception does not include RFCs.
+Except as otherwise expressly permitted hereunder, the Board of Directors shall not, and shall not have the right or power to, (i) exchange, distribute, assign, sell, transfer, renounce, or convey, the Assets, (ii) terminate the registration of an Asset, or (iii) enter into a license for, grant an option on, or encumber the Assets that is not in compliance with the provisions of Section 4.4, except that in the case of clauses (i) and (ii), the Board of Directors may, after due consultation with the IETF, dispose of, assign, sell, transfer, renounce, convey or terminate Assets related to the IETF that are of no current or foreseeable future value to the IETF and which require the expenditure of funds to retain.
+This exception does not include RFCs or, for the avoidance of doubt, the IANA IPR.

 Section 4.4 Licenses.